LPCIC/elpi/ELPI.md

 Quotations are elaborated before run-time.

-The [coq-elpi](https://github.com/LPCIC/coq-elpi) software embeds elpi in Coq and provides a quatation for its terms.
+The [coq-elpi](https://github.com/LPCIC/coq-elpi) software embeds elpi in Coq and provides a quotation for its terms.
 For example
 ```prolog
 {{ nat -> bool }}
 ```